UoPNetSoc/lecturer-bg/README.md

 3. In the popup, there will be an option to set up access from a mobile device calendar, using the "Create link" button.
 4. This is the link you need to insert into the config! _You can also use this link to subscribe to your timetable in any calendaring app, such as an app on your phone!_

+### A note on the Timetable
+Sometimes CMISGo breaks and the program will fail download the timetable calendar file.
+In this case, you can download it manually and save it to `tmp/tt.ics`.
+This is a pain, but I don't think it's the fault of the program.
+It worked fine with the old timetable system.

 # Running the Script
 To run the script, it is easiest to add tasks to the Windows Task Scheduler.
 There should be two tasks, one that runs `main.py set` to update the wallpaper, and another that runs `main.py update` that periodically updates the local copy of the staff list and timetable.

 There is a [PowerShell script](scripts/schedule.ps1) that will create the tasks for you (needs to be ran as admin I think).
 The beautiful VBScript files ensure that the program runs without a console window visible.
 It was ChatGPT's idea, so don't blame me.

+The first time you run the script, you should do it manually and check the console output for problems.
+Please open a GitHub issue if you encounter anything weird.
+This is very hacky and terrible, so things will probably not work first-try for everyone.

 # To Dos:
 See GitHub Issues for list of things to do.